Ardclough: Historic buildings

 There are five medieval churches and three castles in the area.
 Most important is Oughter Ard, a seventh-century monastery associated with saints Briga (feast day 21 January) and Derchairthinn (feast day 8 March) and site of a round tower.
 Recent research has estimated that the ruined church there dates to 1350, not 1609 as previously believed.
 It was the site of a Royal Manor.
-Whitechurch, (Ecclesia Alba, named for the Carmelite order) was granted 1320, and enfifed in 1508.
+Whitechurch, (Ecclesia Alba, named for the Carmelite order) was granted in 1320, and enfifed in 1508.
 A single headstone is the only reminder of the church of Castledillon, (1000), once a parish of its own.
 The graveyard beside another disappeared church at Clonaghlis, (pre 1206) is still in use and is associated with female saints Fedhlim and Mughain.
 Castlewarden (c1200) church has disappeared.
 Reeves Castle, on the Celbridge road, was built in the 14th century.

 A mass house built below Oughter Ard hill in 1714 became the site of the first modern Catholic church in 1810 and a school in 1839.
 Lyons parish was united with Oughterard in 1541 and with Kill in 1693.
 The centre of the parish moved to Kill in 1823.
 The former Lyons parish church (built 1810, refurbished 1896) was deconsecrated in 1985 and is now a private house.
-It was replaced by new church in Tipperstown, designed by Paul O'Daly.
-A marble font, brought from Rome by Valentine Lawless and presented to the church, was removed to Lyons House for safe keeping but remains the property of the parish.
+It was replaced by a new church in Tipperstown, designed by Paul O'Daly.
+A marble font, brought from Rome by Valentine Lawless and presented to the church, was removed to Lyons House for safekeeping but remains the property of the parish.

-A well-preserved moated site at Puddlehall, dates to the 13th century and was cited by University College Dublin Professor Sean O Riordain as one of the finest examples of a moated house in Ireland.
+A well-preserved moated site at Puddlehall dates to the 13th century and was cited by University College Dublin Professor Sean O Riordain as one of the finest examples of a moated house in Ireland.
 Lyons, Reeves and Oughter Ard tower houses date to the 14th century.
 The large houses of Bishopscourt (constructed 1790) and Lyons (constructed 1804-10) provided an economic focus of the community in the 19th century, as did the Grand Canal (reached Ardclough 1763) in the vicinity of the 13th lock.